SciML/FiniteVolumeMethod.jl/README.md

 ## Interior discretisation

 This triangulation is used to define control volumes around each point.
 This is illustrated in the following figure, where (a) shows the domain $\Omega$ and its triangulation $\mathcal T(\Omega)$, together with the boundary $\partial\Omega$ shown in blue. (b) shows the mesh in (a) along with the dual mesh shown in blue, with red points showing the centroids of each triangle in $\mathcal T(\Omega)$.
-The blue polygons around each nodal point are the control volumes, and we denote the control volume around the $i$th point by $\Omega_i$ and its boundary is $\partial\Omega_i$.
+The blue polygons around each nodal point are the control volumes, and we denote the control volume around the $i $th point by $\Omega_i$ and its boundary is $\partial\Omega_i$.
 (Note that this is the so-called ``vertex-centred approach'' to the finite volume method.)

 ![Dual mesh](https://github.com/DanielVandH/FiniteVolumeMethod.jl/blob/main/figures/triangulation_example.png?raw=true)